patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/lists-and-tables/design.md

 7. **Pagination footer:** When present, provides navigation to additional pages

 #### When to use
-Use a standard data table when the information you want to display fits into a structured, tabular format (i.e. has distinct rows and columns).
+Use a standard table when the information you want to display fits into a structured, tabular format (i.e. has distinct rows and columns).

 #### When not to use
 Do not use for less structured or variably structured data that cannot be easily organized into columns.
 In these situations, use a [data list](#data-lists).